-AR7045 - Concepts of Space (2017/18)
+AR7045 - Concepts of Space (2022/23)

-|Module approved to run in 2017/18|
+|Module approved to run in 2022/23

 |Credit rating for module

-|School of Art, Architecture and Design (The Cass)|
+|School of Art, Architecture and Design

 |Total study hours

-This module explores the history of space as an object of reflection by contrasting theory with our everyday personal experience.
+The module examines different concepts of space and their development.
+It explores the history of space as an object of reflection by contrasting theory with our everyday personal experience.
 It illuminates how our interpretation of space can change according to time, culture, ethical, and aesthetic principles, and how this change is expressed in architecture and the way we think about it.

-This module explores human space – how spacegoverns the way we act, think and feel; and howhuman culture determines the way we see space inreturn through a number of key readings.
-It is less concerned with particular traditions in physics and philosophy, where the question ofspace occupies its own trajectory of thought, and more with everyday experiences and practices.
+This module explores, but also critically questions the idea that our experience of space governs the way we act, think and feel; and that our culture determines the way we see space in turn.
+It is less concerned with particular traditions in physics and philosophy, where the question of space occupies its own trajectory of thought, and more with everyday experiences and practices.
 It draws on a variety of resources, from poetry to psychology, critical theory, painting, film, sound and music.
 The module always aims to bring historical sources into context with positions from the recent past and contemporary architectural theory.
 LO1,LO2,LO3,LO4

 On completing the module the student should be able to:

-1. think critically and with precision about different concepts of space and their expression within
+1. think critically and with precision about different aspects of creating and communicating meaning and their expression within architecture and architectural theory;

 2. use historical and cultural materials imaginatively in the pursuit of such questions;